 - deferment and forbearance of repayment options after the grace period if you qualify

-- Go to the Federal Student Aid website for complete details
+- Visit the Federal Student Aid website for complete details.

 Your Financial Aid Responsibilities

 As a financial aid applicant you have a responsibility to:

 - be aware of all eligibility requirements and application procedures

 - maintain your correct Social Security number, name and address with the records office